Cohomology of Fuchsian Groups and Non-Euclidean Crystallographic Groups: Cohomology

 We will now compute the cohomology of an NEC group with orientable quotient space with at least one boundary component or cusp.

+\begin{proof}[of Theorem~\ref{theorem.main}\ref{theorem.main.2}] First, assume that $k+d=0$, so $s>0$.
+In this case it is easy to see that we can rearrange the presentation of $\Gamma$ so that $\Gamma\cong F_{s-1}\ast\ZZ_{m_1}\ast\dots\ast\ZZ_{m_r}$ where $F_{s-1}$ is a free group of rank $s-1$.
+The result now follows from a straightforward application of the homology Mayer-Vietoris sequence.

-\begin{proof}[Proof of Theorem~\ref{thm.main}\ref{thm.main.2}] Let $k,d,s\geq0$ such that $k+d+s>0$ and let $\epsilon=+$.
-We will use Theorem~\ref{Thm.SpecSeq}; here our space $X$ is $\HH^2\cup\Lambda(\Gamma)$ endowed with the induced cell structure from the Wilkie-Macbeath polygon.
-To set up the sequence, observe that the stabiliser of a marked point $v_j$ in the interior of the quotient space is a cyclic group $\ZZ_{m_j}$ .
-If the vertex $v_j$ lies on $\partial\HH^2$ then the stabiliser is $\ZZ$.
+We now treat the case with boundary, let $k,d,s\geq0$ such that $k+d>0$ and let $\epsilon=+$.
+We will use Theorem~\ref{theorem.SpecSeq}; here our space $X$ is $\RH^2\cup\Lambda(\Gamma)$ endowed with the induced cell structure from the Wilkie-Macbeath polygon.
+To set up the sequence, observe that the stabiliser of a marked point $v_j$ in the interior of the quotient space is a cyclic group $\ZZ_{m_j}$.
+If the vertex $v_j$ lies on $\partial\RH^2$ then the stabiliser is $\ZZ$.
 The stabiliser of a marked point $w_{i,l}$ on the boundary of the quotient space is a dihedral group $D_{2n_{i,l}}$, and edges along the boundary are stabilised by reflection groups isomorphic to $\ZZ_2$.
-It follows that the $E^1$-page has the form given in Figure~\ref{fig.ss.NEC}.
+Now, the face stabilisers are trivial, vertices have a canonical orientation, and the edges being stabilised by $\ZZ_2$ are fixed pointwise.
+In particular, for each cell $\sigma\in X$ the orientation character $\chi_\sigma:\Gamma_\sigma\to\{\pm1\}$ is trivial.
+It follows that the $E^1$-page consists of modules with trivial $\Gamma$-action and has the form given in Figure~\ref{fig.ss.NEC}.

 We will first deal with the differentials $d_{\ast,0}^1$.
-We have a sequence
+By slightly abusing notation and labelling our basis elements for each chain group by the equivariant cells which afford them, we have a sequence